 So while we’re mostly just at the scene to supply backup generators, our facility manager clients have a much bigger job: ensuring everyone stays safe and sound.

 That’s a short summary of a huge task for building managers: implementing an effective building emergency response plan.

 Since lives often depend on this building emergency plan, creating it can seem overwhelming!
-But don’t worry—OSHA has a fantastic, thorough how-to guide, with a nifty e-tool for making your own individual building plan.
+But don’t worry—OSHA has a fantastic, thorough how-to guide, with a nifty e-tool for making your own individual building emergency response procedure.

 But before you dive into the details, get the big picture with our quick, no-frills intro to building emergency response plans:

 Create Your Evacuation/Shelter Plans—and Make Them Easy to Follow

 Different emergencies require different plans; for instance, evacuation itself isn’t always the safest route if the chief danger is outside the building.
 OSHA’s evacuation procedures e-tool guides you through the process of creating your building emergency plans with questions such as: